Regulation in Progress

 An unfamiliar tingle spread as the unorthodox machine withdrew its paddle-arm with a whirr of motors and rapid clicking as gears rotated and sprung triggers snapped into place.

-She waited, eyes on the counter, waiting for it to click down to: 05.
+She waited, her eyes on the counter, expecting it to click down to: 05.

 She barely registered the change of display before another click unleashed the arm and delivered the paddle with an accuracy that was impressive — if perhaps a little unnerving.